Skip to content

 \(PR_{meas} = EGrid_{meas} / (GlobP_{meas} * PNomPV)\)

-However there are several ways of determining the irradiance GlobPmeas:
+However, there are several ways to determine the irradiance GlobP_meas:

-• a simple solution is to use the hourly data from a weather data provider.
-These data should obviously be simultaneous with the plant operation.
-The synchonization should be carefully checked.
-The available data are the global horizontal, we have to evaluate the diffuse, and transpose this in the collector plane for getting the GlobPmeas.
+• A simple solution is to use hourly or sub-hourly data from a weather data provider.
+These data should be simultaneous with plant operation.
+Synchronization should be carefully checked.
+The available data are global horizontal; the diffuse component must be evaluated and transposed to the collector plane to obtain GlobP_meas.

-• a better solution is to measure the irradiance in the horizontal plane, using a solarimeter (preferably a pyranometer).
-Again, we have to perform a transposition in the collector plane, this requires a calculation in hourly values (provided by PVsyst).
-A measurement of the diffuse would improve the transposition accuracy.
+• A better solution is to measure irradiance in the horizontal plane using a solarimeter (preferably a pyranometer).
+Transposition to the collector plane must again be performed, which requires detailed calculations in PVsyst.
+Measuring the diffuse component would improve transposition accuracy.

-• the solarimeter is often directly mounted in the plane of array (POA measurement).
-This avoids the use of PVsyst for the calculation of the transposition: you can directly obtain the measured PR without using a transposition.
-The solarimeter should be carefully positioned on a place without mutual shadings, and without masking the albedo in front of the plant (for example on top of the first shed).
+• The solarimeter is often mounted directly in the plane of array (POA measurement).
+This avoids using PVsyst for transposition calculations; the measured PR can be directly obtained without transposition.
+The solarimeter should be carefully positioned on a location without mutual shading and without masking albedo in front of the plant (for example, on top of the first shed).

-• with tracking systems, many people put a solarimeter on the tracking axis.
-In this situation, the solarimeter is affected by the mutual shadings of neighbour sheds, on the diffuse and especially the albedo components.
-The interpretation of the GlobPmeas (and the PRmeas) will require a correction due to shadings, as calculated by PVsyst.
-A solution for avoiding this would be to put the solarimeter on a prolongation of the axis, outside of the trackng array.
+• With tracking systems, many people place a solarimeter on the tracking axis.
+In this situation, the solarimeter is affected by mutual shading from neighboring sheds, especially on diffuse and albedo components.
+Interpretation of GlobP_meas (and PR_meas) requires shading correction as calculated by PVsyst.
+To avoid this, the solarimeter could be placed on an extension of the axis, outside the tracking array.

-• For bi-facial systems, the irradiance on the rear side of the PV modules is required by the PRbifi calculation.
-But there is no consensus about how to measure it: the irradiance on the back side is highly inhomogeneous, depending on the position in the shed.
+• For bifacial systems, the irradiance on the rear side of PV modules is required for PR_Bifi calculation.
+However, there is no consensus on how to measure it: rear-side irradiance is highly inhomogeneous, depending on position within the shed.

-NB: The PVsyst simulation requires the measurement of the ambient temperature as well.
-This should be included in the data, along with the irradiance.
-It may possibly use the measured PV modules temperature.
+Note: PVsyst simulation also requires measurement of ambient temperature.
+This should be included in the data along with irradiance.
+Measured PV module temperature may be used as an alternative.

 Accuracy